Hinckley railway station: Services

+CrossCountry services call regularly at Hinckley as part of its Birmingham New Street to Leicester service: usually one train in each direction every hour (including Sundays).

+A few services are extended beyond Leicester and additional services call at peak times on weekdays only.
+These are operated using CrossCountry's Birmingham New Street to Cambridge/Stansted Airport services, most of which pass through Hinckley without stopping.

+This station has a waiting room, which is open for the same hours as the booking office.

 Buses operate from outside the station around the town and also to Magna Park and Lutterworth.
 The station is also just a short walk from The Crescent bus station where a large number of services can be caught to farther destinations and also smaller nearby villages.